aprsworld/aprsI2C/README.md

 Enable I2C using `sudo raspi-config`

+If non-root users are to be allowed, they must be in the `i2c` group.
+Add user to the group with `adduser user i2c` where `user` is the username you wish to add.

 ## Optional support tools
 Install Linux I2C support utilities with `sudo apt-get install -y i2c-tools`